Alluxio/alluxio/docs/en/core-services/Caching.md

 - `alluxio.worker.block.annotator.LRUAnnotator`
 - `alluxio.worker.block.annotator.LRFUAnnotator`

+#### Evictor Emulation
+The old eviction policies are now deprecated and Alluxio provided implementations are replaced with appropriate annotation policies.
+Alluxio supports emulation mode which annotates blocks based on custom evictor implementation.
+The emulation assumes the configured eviction policy creates an eviction plan based on some kind of order and works by regularly extracting this order to be used in annotation activities.

+The old evictor configurations should be changes as below.
+(Failing to change the lef-over configuration will cause class load exceptions as old evictor implementations are deleted.)
+- LRUEvictor -> LRUAnnotator
+- GreedyEvictor -> LRUAnnotator
+- PartialLRUEvictor -> LRUAnnotator
+- LRFUEvictor -> LRFUAnnotator

 ### Tiered Storage Management
 As block allocation/eviction no longer enforces a particular tier for new writes, a new block could end up in any configured tier.